WHAT TO EXECT WHEN I COME ON SUNDAY?

 Stage 3 – Transitional Normal

-- June 21st (3.1 Limited Opening) - We will being limited reopening for the public for worship.
+- June 21st (3.1 Limited Opening) - We had a limited reopening for the public for worship.
 During this time, we will allow adults and kids (6th grade and older) to attend the adult worship service.

 Stage 4 – New Normal